KKasbarian/kkasbarian.github.io/README.md

 2.6: A small update, added many projects on my portfolio to showcase my work!

+2.8: Another small one, changed my About bio pic.

 ## Feedback:

 If you encounter any bugs or want to give a feedback, I'll be glad if you reach out to me on my Socials.